wazuh/wazuh-documentation/source/deployment-options/installation_from_sources.rst

       :: signtool sign /a /tr http://rfc3161timestamp.globalsign.com/advanced /d "%MSI_NAME%" /td SHA256 "%MSI_NAME%"

     .. note:: Once the Agent is deployed :ref:`with a normal or unattended installation <wazuh_agent_package_windows>`, the next step is to register and configure it to communicate with the manager.
-For more information about this process, please visit :ref:`user manual<register_agents>`.
+For more information about this process, please visit the :ref:`user manual<register_agents>`.

     .. raw:: html